WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

-# Pulse Sensor Amped With 2 Sensors
+# 2 PulseSensor's on 1 Arduino
-* Working Arduino code that uses two pulse sensors at the same time !
+* Working Arduino code that uses 2 PulseSensor's at the same time !
 * Modifiable for more than two sensors
 * With Arduino UNO, you could potentially have up to 6 Pulse Sensors
 * Works with the Arduino Serial Plotter
 * Works with a modified version of our Processing Visualizer
-* Blinks an LED with the pulse from each Pulse Sensor
+* Blinks an LED with the pulse from each PulseSensor
-* Fades an LED with the pulse from each Pulse Sensor
+* Fades an LED with the pulse from each PulseSensor

 This Arduino Sketch is written to target an Arduino UNO board.
 It can be modified to target other hardware.
-It will read the signal from two Pulse Sensors on Analog pins A0 and A1.
+It will read the signal from 2 PulseSensor's on Analog pins A0 and A1.

-**NOTE: For ease of implementation, this code is designed to power the Pulse Sensors from Digital Pins 7 and 8.
-If you don't intend to power the Pulse Sensors from Digial Pins, you might want to take out that part.**
+**NOTE: For ease of implementation, this code is designed to power the PulseSensor's from Digital Pins 7 and 8.
+If you don't intend to power the PulseSensors from Digial Pins, you might want to take out that part.**

 **IMPORTANT: Read this entire tutorial bifore getting started!**

 ## Connect To Arduino Serail Plotter:

-You can visualize the Pulse Sensor data with the Arduino Serial Plotter.
+You can visualize the PulseSensor data with the Arduino Serial Plotter.
 The first step is to download this repository.
 When the download is complete, move the file `PulseSensorAmped_2_Sensors_1.5.0` and all of it's contents into your `Documents/Arduino` folder.
-Next, connect the Pulse Sensors to your Arduino UNO like so:
+Next, connect the PulseSensors to your Arduino UNO like so:

 * Connect Pulse Sensor **RED** wires to Digital Pins 7 and 8
 * Connect Pulse Sensor **BLACK** wires to the GND Pins